 What we discovered is that while location tracking is something that admins believe adequately protects a school’s investment as well as its students, other anti-theft technology is often perceived as intrusive and in violation of student privacy.
 In particular, the ability to remotely capture a picture of a device’s user was unsettling to most IT admins we interviewed.

 The report also highlights the anti-theft features already built into Chrome OS as standard, allowing school admins to track, disable, and remotely wipe devices.
 If you’d like to find out more about Google Apps’s Chromebook security features, take a look a this article.

 You can download the full report for free from SlideShare.
-If you’re looking to buy new devices for your school it’s definitely worth a read, and could save you thousands in insurance payments.
+If you’re looking to buy new devices for your school it’s worth a read and could save you thousands in insurance payments.